andreigkuznetsov/demoqa-srf/README.md

-This is files lesson on automative testing project
+This is JUnit5 lesson on automative testing project